 After the NVC has completed processing the applicant’s petition and transferred the case to the local consulate or embassy, the local embassy/consulate will schedule an interview with the immigrant.
 The immigrant will need to present the original physical documents to the officer for inspection and authentication.

 The purpose of both processes is to expedite the final stage, remove government responsibility over original documents, and improve the customer experience while still maintaining integrity of the immigration documentation process.
-If you have questions about U.S. visa consular processing, please contact Siam Legal for a consultation.
+If you have questions about U.S. visa consular processing, please contact Law Firm for a consultation.